sparkflows/sparkflows-docs/docs/installation/authentication/oauth.rst

 Start Fire Insight
 --------------

-Once the above Configuration are updated and saved, Start the Fire Insights application and Type Fire Insights host URL in web browser and try login using option ``Login with SSO``.
+Once the above Configuration are updated and saved, Start the Sparkflows application and Type Sparkflows host URL in web browser and try login using option ``Login with SSO``.

 .. note::  Make sure that user trying to login should have access.